 The Giro-Tour Double eventually eluded him, but Alberto reminded many why he's still a threat in any race that he shows up to.
 And while a new wave of GC contenders are certainly making their presence known, seven Grand Tour victories in a career is something that should never be scoffed at.
 It would be easy for some riders to bask in the glow of a storied and successful career, but the Alberto Contador of today appears to be hungrier than ever.
 There's a centred resolve that seems to have placed him in a new place in his storyline.
 It's one where, perhaps, winning means more than it used to, and motivation is driven by passion alone.
 But regardless of why he's out there, a fit and focused Contador is always a sight to behold.

 With its Rider-First Engineered™ design, it doesn't do one thing well—it does everything exceptionally, meaning it sprints, corners, and descends with uniform excellence across every size.

 Our lightest, most aerodynamically advanced road shoes, they feature an incredibly stiff outsole, a new, ultra-snug heel system, and an optional Warp Sleeve™ that'll save you 35 seconds over 40 km.

 S-WORKS TURBO TYRES

 S-WORKS TURBO TIRES

-The world's fastest riders require the world's fastest tires.
-This is where Turbo tires come in.
+The world's fastest riders require the world's fastest tyres.
+This is where Turbo tyres come in.
 They've been proven on the road and in the lab to simply be the fastest out there.